Claire Ozanne

-Claire Ozanne is an insect ecologist in the UK, she is Professor of Ecology and Vice-Chancellor & Rector of Liverpool Hope University.
+Claire Margaret Philippa Ozanne (born August 1963) is a British insect ecologist, who serves as Professor of Ecology and Vice-Chancellor & Rector of Liverpool Hope University.

 Education and career

-Ozanne was educated at the University of Oxford where she did a BA and then a DPhil in Agriculture and Forest Sciences graduating in 1991.
+Ozanne was educated at the University of Oxford where she gained a B.A. and then a D.Phil. in Agriculture and Forest Sciences, graduating in 1991.

 She was Head of Biological & Health Sciences and also Assistant Dean (Learning & Teaching) and from 2010 to 2020 was Vice Provost (Academic Partnerships and International) at the University of Roehampton.

-Between 2017 and 2019 Ozanne was Principal of Heythrop College, University of London, she was appointed to oversee the college's 'orderly closure.
+Between 2017 and 2019 Ozanne was Principal of Heythrop College, University of London, she was appointed to oversee the college's 'orderly' closure.

 In September 2020 she moved to SOAS as Deputy Director and Provost.
 In 2023 Ozanne became Vice-Chancellor & Rector of Liverpool Hope University.

 Research

 Ozanne's research looks at insects in habitats affected by human activities, in particular in temperate and tropical forests.
 She has surveyed insects all around the world, including in Ethiopia which she talked about to Brett Westwood on the BBC Radio 4's Saving Species programme.

 She helped found the Global Canopy Programme and has written several book chapters on insects on forests: